pyrmont/updates.inqk.net/src/_posts/2024/2024-06-18-weeknotes.md

 - My fasting has been going well.
 I reached my lowest in years at 67.46kg!

-- Every now and then I hear the word ‘calamity’ and sing to myself ‘Holy calamity’.
-I could never remember the name of the song but finally looked it up and it’s from Handsome Boy Modeling School’s 1999 _So...
+- Every now and then I hear the word ‘calamity’ and sing to myself ‘Holy calamity, scream insanity, all you ever gonna be's another great fan of me’.
+I could never remember the name of the song but finally looked it up and it’s 'Holy Calamity (Bear Witness II)' from Handsome Boy Modeling School’s 1999 _So...
 How’s Your Girl?_ ([Apple Music](https://music.apple.com/us/album/holy-calamity-bear-witness-ii-feat-dj-shadow-dj-quest/1607689963?i=1607689971)).